mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   queries before designing proper data model
 * **Data Model**: once queries are understood, then design a data model, which optimally satisfies queries
+* **Data Analytics Engine**: engine which distributed algorithms and ETL will run; for example: Apache Spark
 * **ETL Processes**: design and implement ETL processes to build big data in a suitable format and environment
 * **Scalability**: scalability needs to be understood and